tisnik/presentations/docs/coffee-talks/notation_apl.md

-# Patterns in IT, importance of notations, and the APL programming language
+# Patterns in IT, importance of notation, and the APL programming language

+---

 ## Pattern